tonikerttula/APE/installs/webgoat.md

 ![1]

 Congratulations!
-Now create an account and start doing the excercises!
+Now create an account and start doing the exercises!

 If you want to be safe and unplug your Virtual Machine from the internet (which you should always do if you are not sure how the application interacts with your network, if it creates vulnerabilities for your system or it might access something outside of the target) go to your Virtual Box Manager and select Settings for your Virtual Machine, in the Network tab choose Host-only Adapter (or Not Attached).
 You can test the internet access by trying to connect to any website with your browser.